The wine capital Beaune

 #Beaune

-Beaune was once an important centre of the territory ruled by the Dukes of Burgundy who made the city the parliamentary seat of Burgundy.
+Beaune was once an essential centre of the territory ruled by the Dukes of Burgundy, who made the city the parliamentary seat of Burgundy.

-Now Beaune is home to some of the most important wine houses and has retained its prestigious history.
+Now, Beaune is home to some of the most essential wine houses and has retained its prestigious history.

-It is said that there are more than 100 kilometres of tunnels and wine cellars below the old streets, storing hundreds of thousands of red, white, rosé and other types of bottled wine.
+It is said that more than 100 kilometres of tunnels and wine cellars lie below the old streets, storing hundreds of thousands of bottles of red, white, rosé, and other types of wine.

-The old walled city retains some of its hue ramparts which encircled and protected the people throughout the centuries and the town is concentrated around the magnificent "Hospices".
+The old walled city retains some of its hue ramparts, which encircled and protected the people throughout the centuries.
+The town is concentrated around the magnificent "Hospices."

 Les Hospices de Beaune